Arrive Edinburgh

 Journey Home

 Tour ends: Glasgow, Scotland.
 Fly home anytime.
-A transfer is included from the Kimpton Blythswood Square Hotel, Glasgow, or VOCO Grand Hotel Glasgow to the Glasgow International Airport or the Glasgow Central Train Station.
+A transfer is included from the Kimpton Blythswood Square Hotel, Glasgow, or VOCO Grand Hotel Glasgow to the Glasgow International Airport.
 Allow three hours for flight check-in.